djarecka/CA_tarining/presentations/containers/presentation/presentation.md

   - **supports existing and traditional HPC resources**
   - a user inside a Singularity container is the same user as outside the container (so you can be a root only if you were root on the host system)
-  - VM needed on macOS and Windows
+  - VM needed on Windows and OSX (some support for OSX, beta release)
   - a Singularity image can be created from a Docker image